 Update - SNAPCHAT School News Article

 Online Safety forms part of our school's Safeguarding responsibilities.
-Mrs Kim Millican, a CEOP Ambassador, is the Designated Lead for Online Safety and is part of the Safeguarding Team.
+Mrs Kim Millican is a CEOP Ambassador and advises the Safeguarding Team.

 If you have any queries regarding online safety, or would like any advice, please email at: email@example.com